Tour de France 2019 news - Simon Yates 'proud' of stage win but says helping Adam remains priority

 Simon Yates seals victory in the 12th stage of the Tour de FranceGetty Images

-Yates' fine run began to take shape with 38km remaining, ahead of the final climb of the day, as the Brit recognised that Nicolas Roche was the man to follow, and he managed to see off the battle to the line as Bilbao of Astana Pro Team and Bora–Hansgrohe's Mühlberger finished second and third respectively.
+Yates' fine run began to take shape with 38km remaining, ahead of the final climb of the day, as the Brit recognised that Nicolas Roche was the man to follow, and he managed to see off the battle to the line as Astana's Bilbao and Bora–Hansgrohe's Muhlberger finished second and third respectively.

 Mitchelton-Scott have signalled their intent at this year's Tour with a second stage win, but Yates insists his main focus is to support his brother Adam's quest for the yellow jersey.